shiltemann/CTF-writeups-public/writeup.md

 ```

 Ok, looks like we need to find our way in a maze of some sort.
 After trying many
-things, it turned out to be url path, let't choose path `1` by adding `/1` to url
+things, it turned out to be url path, let's choose path `1` by adding `/1` to url

 ```
 curl hackyeaster.hacking-lab.com:9999/1 --user-agent 'PathFinder'